bshurick/production-demo/README.md

 model training and evaluation.

 ### Training
-To run train after building, copy data locally and run `bin/HouseTrain`.
+To run train after building, [copy the dataset](#dataset) locally, then run `bin/HouseTrain`.

 ### Evaluation
-Run `bin/HouseEval` to run cross validation and emit results as logs.
+Run `bin/HouseEval` after copying the dataset locally to run cross validation and emit results as logs.
 Alternatively, run `make evaluate` to save results as a CSV in the `eval/` folder.

 ### Launch inference service